 What is the current burden of invasive fungal infections?
 France is the only country where a nationwide epidemiological surveillance of all invasive fungal infections has been implemented for many years.
 The French National Reference Center for Invasive Mycoses and Antifungals (NRCMA) has broad missions defined by Santé Publique France (SPF, our Centers for Diseases Control.
 The surveillance of all invasive fungal infections including pneumocystosis, and the detection of emergence of new species or resistance to antifungal drugs is one of them.

 One of the major issue when recording data on the epidemiology of diseases is the accuracy of the data, and the ability to double check them with an independent source of information (capture-recapture method).
-We thus collaborate with our colleagues (Dounia Bitar, Didier Che and Bruno Coignard) at SPF (who have access to other sources of information such as the national hospital discharge database), and with a nationwide network of dedicated clinicians and microbiologists/mycologists composing the French Mycoses Study Group who diagnose and treat the patients with invasive fungal infections.
-They contribute to these surveillance programs by notifying their cases through secured website (RESOMYC, and RESSIF) using Voozanoo™, a web-based platform for creating surveys and information systems for public health.
+We thus collaborate with Didier Che at SPF (who has access to other sources of information such as the national hospital discharge database), and with a nationwide network of dedicated clinicians and microbiologists/mycologists composing the French Mycoses Study Group who diagnose and treat the patients with invasive fungal infections.
+They contribute to these surveillance programs by notifying their cases through secured website (RESSIF) using Voozanoo™, a web-based platform for creating surveys and information systems for public health.
 They also sent the corresponding isolates that we re-identify using a polyphasic approach (morphology, biochemical tests, MIC determination by EUCAST method, MALDI-TOF and nucleotide sequences).

 The surveillance programs started in 1985 with cryptococcosis allowing us to follow the impact of the AIDS epidemics on the incidence of cryptococcosis.
 The CryptoA/D study that enrolled 230 HIV-positive and -negative patients diagnosed in France from 1996 to 2011 allowed us to analyze the parameters associated with clinical presentation and outcome of cryptococcosis, to show that mixed infections are not uncommon due to mixtures of mating-type, serotypes and genotypes infecting the same patients and to study the population’s genetics of the isolates.
-Analysis of the disease in subsets of patients is ongoing.
+Data ans strains collected through these programs are a means to study how the strains diversity affect host response.

-We also described the epidemiology of yeasts fungemia, aspergillosis and mucormycosis in France based on the collaboration with InVS and our colleagues clinicians and mycologists composing the SAIF (Surveillance of Invasive Aspergillosis in France) or the YEASTS (Observatoire des Levures) network.
+We also described the epidemiology of yeasts fungemia, aspergillosis and mucormycosis in France based on the collaboration with SPF and our colleagues clinicians and mycologists composing the SAIF (Surveillance of Invasive Aspergillosis in France) or the YEASTS (Observatoire des Levures) networks.
+The YEASTS program is still ongoing with more than 5,000 cases of yeasts fungemia registered and analysed since 2002.

 Detection of fungal outbreaks is often hampered by the diversity of fungal species involved, the small number of genomes annotated, and the lack of reliable typing tools for every pathogenic species.
 Determining whether a cluster of rare fungal infections represent a true outbreak or just an unusual coincidence is, however, critical for adequate investigation and patient’s management.
 We are thus developing genotyping methods based on whole genome sequencing (WGS) for several fungal pathogens.
 We recently investigated rapidly fatal cases of invasive infections due to a fungus later identified as Saprochaete clavata were reported in France.
 WGS and clone-specific genotyping were used to analyze recent and historical isolates (Assembled sequences of S. clavata isolate CNRMA 12.647 are accessible in the EMBL database as CBXB010000001 to CBXB010000339).
 Phylogenetic analysis identified one clade, which accounted for 16/18 outbreak cases.
 Microbiological investigation on environmental, drug or food sources was negative, but epidemiological analysis of exposures pointed to a medical device used for storage and infusion of blood products without detection of the fungus from unused devices.
 We developed a RT-PCR technique that allows us to identify the clone in less than 36 hrs for sporadic cases notified to the NRCMA.